Keibert Ruiz Player Props: Nationals vs. Dodgers

 Keibert Ruiz At The Plate

-- Ruiz is batting .235 with seven doubles, four home runs and 13 walks.
+- Ruiz is hitting .229 with seven doubles, four home runs and 13 walks.

-- He has hit a long ball in 9.1% of his games this year, and 2.2% of his trips to the dish.
+- He has hit a long ball in 8.9% of his games this season, and 2.1% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.